Welcome!

 Attendance

 Attendance is vital to your success.
-Failure to attend more than 10% of classes will result in automatic withdrawal.
+Failure to attend more than 10% of classes will result in automatic withdrawal if those absences are unexcused.
+Failure to attend more than 20% of classes will result in automatic withdrawal, regardless of whether those absences are excused or unexcused.
+This is consistent with UNG's supplemental syllabus policies.
 A withdrawal before the deadline will result in a W while a withdrawal after will result in a WF.
 If you anticipate being absent or if you are absent due to an unforeseen circumstance, please let me know via email as soon as possible.

 Make-up, Rescheduling, & Late Assignments